bcoles/kasld/docs/usage.md

 counts only what survives.
 Where any were carved, `excluded` lists the ranges the report retains and `excluded_total` says how many there were — so a consumer can tell a truncated list from a complete one, and can skip addresses already ruled out rather than working through the whole hull.
+The ranges are disjoint and ascending — several forbidden regions commonly rule out overlapping bands of bases, and those are merged into the holes they describe before being reported — so they can be measured or summed directly.
 The readout notes that they exist, `-v` and the markdown report list them.

 So `inferred*` is the guaranteed window and `likely*` is the speculative